Be careful driving over the next couple days as Hurricane Lorenzo is set to bring high winds and heavy rain across the country.

 - Avoid surface water on roadways.
 Not only can you aquaplane and lose control, but you

-puddles.
-Drive slow and with care when driving on the motorway to avoid
+can impair your vision and other drivers’ visibility by splashing through puddles.
+Drive slow and with care when driving on the motorway to avoid impairing other driver’s visions.

 - Drive in the tracks of the car in front of you.
-This allows the vehicle ahead to remove any surface water
+This allows the vehicle ahead to remove any surface water that’s on the road.

 - Increase your following distance.
 Wet roads, wet brakes and reduced visibility can lead

 to accidents on the road.
-Give other vehicles at least 2 second gap and brake
+Give other vehicles at least 2 second gap and brake early with reduced force.

-your vehicle to go into a spin and lose control.
-Take your foot off the accelerator
+- If your car begins to aquaplane, do not brake or turn the wheel as this may cause your vehicle to go into a spin and lose control.
+Take your foot off the accelerator and keep the wheel straight until your car reclaims control.
+Brake gently if needed.

 - Don’t use cruise control.
 It can cause your car to accelerate when aquaplaning.